 - gas safety, electrical safety and fire safety issues

-- broken glass, falling plaster, or dangerous stairs
+- broken windows, falling plaster, or dangerous stairs

 - blocked drains or problems with rubbish or sewage

 - unacceptable noise levels

 You can report poor conditions in the same way as you report repair problems.
 Tell your landlord how your health or safety is affected.

 You must allow your landlord or their contractor access to see what the problem is and what can be done about it.
 Allow a reasonable time for the work to be done.

 You can contact the environmental health department at your local council if the council or housing association landlord doesn't fix the problems,

 An environmental health officer should inspect your home.
 They use the Housing Health and Safety Rating System to check if the conditions in your home are a risk to your health or safety.

 Environmental health can send a report or informal notice to your housing office telling them what work needs to be done.

 It can't take formal enforcement action against the council.